polla-fattah/FSPD/README.md

 #Notes

- 1. The list of stock tickers of Dow Jones and S&P500 in functions `getSP500List()` and `getDJList()` has been copied from Wikipedia in 1/9/2015.
+ 1. The list of stock tickers of [Dow Jones](https://en.wikipedia.org/wiki/Dow_Jones_Industrial_Average) and [S&P500](https://en.wikipedia.org/wiki/List_of_S%26P_500_companies) in functions `getSP500List()` and `getDJList()` has been copied from Wikipedia in 1/9/2015.
- 2. There is no track for ticker changes if a ticker symbol is not exist in specified date period the function will produce an error.
+ 2. There is no track for ticker changes if a ticker symbol does not exist in specified date period the function will produce an error.
- 3. There is some differences between google and yahoo in the variable naming, price precision and date format.
+ 3. There are some differences between google and yahoo in the variable naming, price precision and date format.